-Title 27, Part 210, Chapter 36, any person who works half-time or more based on a full-time equivalent position and whose employment is anticipated to exceed four and one-half consistently over twenty hours a week were considered part-time employees by the County.
-These employees were eligible to participate in PERS; however, the County did not contribute to PERS on their behalf.
+Title 27, Part 210, Chapter 36, any person who works half-time or more based on a full-time equivalent position and whose employment is anticipated to exceed four and one-half consistently over twenty hours a week and was considered a part-time employee by the County.
+This employee was eligible to participate in PERS; however, the County did not contribute to PERS on his behalf.
+We also noted part-time employees who had PERS contributions withheld from some of their checks.